destuar/Complete-CS-Degree/z_Obsidian Notes/Negative Binomial Regression.md

-**Negative Binomial Regression** extends [[Poisson Regression]] to handle overdispersed count data by introducing an additional parameter that allows the variance to exceed the mean.
+**Negative Binomial Regression** extends [[Poisson Regression]] to handle over dispersed count data by introducing an additional parameter that allows the variance to exceed the mean.
 It's particularly useful when the Poisson assumption of equal mean and variance is violated.

 ### Mathematical Framework
 The model assumes: